andrewthometz/andrewthometz/README.md

 Thanks for visiting my GitHub page!
-Here you'll find R programming scripts that I wrote for my graduate research.
+Here you'll find R programming scripts I wrote for my graduate research.

 I am currently working as a Project Manager with the Minnesota Pollution Control Agency to protect human health and the environment through management of contaminated (Superfund) sites.